AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/01-Load Factors/01-common.md

     startTimeUTC = start_time_utc,
     regionCode = region,
     hubHeight = hub_height,
-    obstacleHeight = obstacle_height,
     usePowerCurveSmoothing = use_power_curve_smoothing,
     useReanalysisCorrection = use_reanalysis_correction,
 )

-## Ensure version is set to 2, as Version 1 of the API does not support UplodedGeneration for LoadFactor
+## Ensure version is set to 2, as Version 1 of the API does not support UploadedGeneration for LoadFactor
 loadfactor = session.run_load_factor_for_parameters(flow_parameters, base_parameters, version=2)
 save_to_json(f"loadfactor/loadfactor_{loadfactor['parameters']['loadFactorRequestId']}.json", loadfactor)